 CONCORD, Calif.
-(AP) _ Investigators believe the daughter of blues guitarist Elvin Bishop may have been involved in a botched extortion plot that led to her savage murder and the slayings of four others, including her mother.
+(AP) _ The daughter of blues guitarist Elvin Bishop may have been involved in a botched extortion plot that led to her savage death and the slayings of four others, including her mother, police say.

 Before her death, Selina Bishop, 22, may have joined the suspects in a plot to extort $100,000 from two other victims, an elderly couple, Concord police Lt.
-Paul Crain said Thursday.
+Paul Crain said.

 ``Why and when Selina became a victim is unclear,″ said Sgt.
 Douglas Pittman of the Marin County Sheriff’s office.

-Elvin Bishop, best known for his 1976 pop hit ``Fooled Around and Fell in Love,'' has not commented on the case, according to Mike Grill, who works for Alligator Records in Chicago.
+Elvin Bishop, best known for his 1976 pop hit ``Fooled Around and Fell in Love,″ was devastated by his ex-wife’s death and daughter’s disappearance, his record label said.
+He has not commented on the case.

 A waitress at the cafe where Selina Bishop had worked and who has known her for years told The Associated Press on Friday that the young woman became infatuated with Helzer after they met at a rave party around Easter _ but that it was a one-sided relationship.